Name Score

 What is Kinch Ranks?

 The Kinch system is one way of measuring a cuber's overall performance rather than measuring just one event.
-To compute a Kinch Score, we compute the average of each event ratio, where an event ratio is your personal record divided by the world record.
+To compute a Kinch Score, we compute the average of each event ratio, where an event ratio is 100 times the world record divided by your personal record.

 The Multi-blind score is calculated by summing the points and the proportion of the hour left.
 That means the time is also incorporated into the Kinch Score.